How Well Do You Understand CSS Positioning?

 Absolute Positioning

 You set the location of an absolutely positioned element through the top, right, bottom, and left properties.
-You’ll only define two of these, either top or bottom, and either left or right.
-If none of those four are specified then a default of 0 is given to the top and left properties.
+You’ll usually define only two of these, either top or bottom, and either left or right.
+By default each will have a value of auto set.

 The key to understanding absolute positioning is understanding where the origin is.
 If top is set to 20px the question you should be asking is 20px from where.